Cvmcosta/ltijs/docs/provider.md

 > And checkout the **[Platform class documentation](platform.md)**

-**Routing with LTIjs is a bit diferent from regular Express routing so here's a useful tutorial:**
+**Routing with LTIjs is a bit diferent from regular Express routing so here's an useful tutorial:**

 > **[Understand routing and context with LTIjs](#routing-and-context)**